 - In the Hungarian short Pangea The Neverending World, Rexy, the baby Tyrannosaurus rex chases a butterfly, which leads him away from his nest to a ravine he almost falls in.
 He is also attacked by a Spinosaurus.

-- The titular character of Vuk The Little Fox, as a young predator, tends to chase after everything he sees.
+- The titular character of Vuk the Little Fox, as a young predator, tends to chase after everything he sees.
 He almost falls off the cliff when he attacks a lizard while his uncle is asleep.

 - Happens twice with the main character in Bambi; first with a butterfly, then with a frog.
 In neither case does it lead to danger.

-- At the beginning of Madagascar: Escape 2 Africa, Baby Alakay (who would later grow up to be Alex) chases a butterfly to the edge of the animal reserve, which leads him to get captured by a pair of hunters.
+- At the beginning of Madagascar: Escape 2 Africa, Baby Alakay (who would later grow up to be Alex) chases a butterfly to the edge of the animal reserve, which leads him to get captured by a pair of poachers.